Grand Canyon: South Rim-to-Phantom Ranch

 The Mighty Colorado

-When I finally arrived at the Phantom Ranch at 1100 it was packed with countless hikers.
+When I finally arrived at the Phantom Ranch at 11:00, it was packed with countless hikers.
 Most were either in line at the canteen or finding any piece of shade near the water spigot they could.
-I wasn’t sure where I had to go to check-in, the canteen seemed the best place to start.
+I wasn’t sure where I had to go to check in, so the canteen seemed the best place to start.

-When it was my turn at the window, I checked-in to my cabin, confirmed my 4 steak dinner reservations (more on that later) and bought a famous phantom ranch lemonade.
+When it was my turn at the window, I checked into my cabin, confirmed my 4 steak dinner reservations (more on that later), and bought a famous Phantom Ranch lemonade.
 Dear reader, I don’t even like lemonade, and that lemonade was as good as advertised (author’s tip: keep the lemonade cup for $1.00 refills).
-I also got a souvenir t-shirt, stamp and postcard to mail a letter to my family.
-The mail is carried by mule with a stamp that commemorates it.
+I also got a souvenir t-shirt, a stamp, and a postcard to mail a letter to my family.
+The mail is carried by a mule with a stamp that commemorates it.
 Pretty cool!!!
 The Canteen also sells other beverages, snacks, souvenirs, and emergency supplies (Band-Aids, blister moleskin, etc.).
 You don’t need a reservation there to buy something.

-With a few hours until dinner, I took a short nap in a very comfortable bed, and then explored the creek in the area.
-My original plan was to try and visit Ribbon Falls, but I would have been cutting it close to dinner and that was not an something I wanted to chance.
+With a few hours until dinner, I took a short nap in a very comfortable bed and then explored the creek in the area.
+My original plan was to try and visit Ribbon Falls, but I would have been cutting it close to dinner, and that was not something I wanted to chance.

-At 1630, I went to the courtyard to wait for dinner.
+At 16:30, I went to the courtyard to wait for dinner.
 Since my friends couldn’t make it, I had four steak dinners for one person.
-My plan was to quickly go to to random people nearby and ask if they wanted to join me.
+I planned to quickly go to random people nearby and ask if they wanted to join me.
 I’ve had so many other hikers and trail angels assist me out in the past, I wanted to pass it forward.
 As luck would have it, I saw four individuals coming from the campground.
 I explained my situation and invited them to join me.
-They graciously accepted and and offered to buy me a beer, which I graciously accepted.
-At 1700 hours, the staff called us in dining area.
+They graciously accepted and offered to buy me a beer, which I graciously accepted.
+At 17:00, the staff called us to the dining area.
 In addition to the steak, we ate a baked potato, salad, cornbread, and a fantastic brownie for dessert.

 Steak Dinner at the canteen

-While we ate, I got to the know the group who had joined me, they were all friends of many years.
+While we ate, I got to know the group who had joined me; they were all friends of many years.
 They get together every so often to hike, and this year they were hiking from the south rim and staying two nights at the nearby Bright Angel Campground.
-During dinner I learned how they all used to be archeologists, that is how they met.
-They told me of the discoveries they had made, including dinosaur fossils among other things.
+During dinner, I learned how they all used to be archaeologists, which is how they met.
+They told me of the discoveries they had made, including dinosaur fossils, among other things.
 It was a great dinner with good conversation.

 Bright Angel Creek

 Once I was back in my cabin, I was ready for bed.
-It was only 1900, but I planned to get up early and finish quickly because I had another hike to check-in to.
+It was only 19:00, but I planned to get up early and finish quickly because I had another hike to check in to.
 Seeing as it was also 2+ hours away, I did not want to take any chances.
-Within a half an hour, I was sound asleep.
+Within half an hour, I was sound asleep.

 It was pitch black as I left the ranch, the only sources of light were my headlamp, the various red lamp posts around the ranch, and the twinkling stars overhead.
 I crossed the suspension bridge over the Colorado River and could see a few headlamps in the distance.
 Looks like I was not the first hiker out after all.